zcyjn233/Educational-Trends-Data-Analysis/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from IPUMS.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to download and clean data